 Operational data never leaves your facility perimeter.
 Prompts travel from workstation to server over internal network only.
 Complete air-gap capability eliminates all external attack surface.
 Data-sovereign AI utilities demand - achieved through physical air-gap architecture.

-Physical server with NVIDIA H100 GPUs in your facility, running on your power, inside your electronic security perimeter.
+A physical server in your facility, running on your power, inside your electronic security perimeter.
 You own it outright.
-No cloud dependency.
+Not a hosted service with "local" branding on someone else's box.

 On-prem AI for predictive maintenance: analyze equipment sensor data, maintenance logs, and failure histories to identify patterns and predict maintenance needs.
 Process SCADA telemetry data locally without exposing operational patterns to cloud services.